2025 European Athletics Indoor Championships – Men's high jump

-The men's high jump at the 2025 European Athletics Indoor Championships is scheduled to be held on the short track of Omnisport in Apeldoorn, Netherlands, on 6 and 8 March 2025.
-This will be the 38th time the event is contested at the European Athletics Indoor Championships.
+The men's high jump at the 2025 European Athletics Indoor Championships was held on the short track of Omnisport in Apeldoorn, Netherlands, on 6 and 8 March 2025.
+This was the 38th time the event is contested at the European Athletics Indoor Championships.
 Athletes can qualify by achieving the entry standard or by their World Athletics Ranking in the event.

-The qualifying round is scheduled for 6 March during the morning session.
-The final is scheduled for 8 March during the evening session.
+The qualifying round was scheduled for 6 March during the morning session.
+The final was scheduled for 8 March during the evening session.

 Background

 The men's high jump was contested 37 times before 2025, held every time since the first edition of the European Athletics Indoor Championships (1970–2023).
 The 2025 European Athletics Indoor Championships will be held in Omnisport Apeldoorn in Apeldoorn, Netherlands.
 The removable indoor athletics track was retopped for these championships in September 2024.

 Javier Sotomayor is the world record holder in the event, with a height of 2.43 m, set in 1989.
 Carlo Thränhardt is the European record holder, with a height of 2.42 m, set in 1988.
 The championship record was set at the 2005 championships by Stefan Holm.